More

 2. PENALTY AREAS (Rule 17)

-The player may take relief under Rule 17.1, or
+• The player may take relief under Rule 17.1, or as an extra option,

-vi The penalty area behind the 14th green and to the right of the 15th hole defined only on one side
+vi) The penalty area behind the 14th green and to the right of the 15th hole defined only on one side extends to infinity.

 3. ABNORMAL COURSE CONDITIONS (Rule 16)